 Bridging the Availability Gap with Cisco

 Veeam has worked closely with Cisco since 2013, when we created joint solutions for Cisco’s UCS server technology and Veeam Availability Suite.
-More recently, we’ve been asked to work on a set of
+More recently, we’ve been asked to work on a set of Cisco Validated Designs (CVDs).
+These are essentially blueprints for customers providing a faster return on investment, assured performance and continuous innovation.

 CVDs are a big deal.
 Not every vendor gets a CVD, and right now, Veeam is the first data protection vendor doing this with Cisco Hyperflex.
 CVDs require an investment and commitment from Cisco and they’ve now done a few with us.
 This collaboration illustrates the continued growth of our relationship with Cisco over the past few years.

 We don’t just believe in Cisco here.
 We also see the strengths of the hyperconverged integrated systems (HCIS) market.
 And, we’re not alone.
+Gartner expects the HCIS market to be worth almost $5 billion by 2019.

 As organizations reassess their capabilities for digital transformation, embracing a hybrid cloud strategy is a common path.
 Hyperconvergence is also becoming a foundation for on-premises and private cloud deployments.